alfonsobries/vue-tailwind/README.md

 All the components on this library have default settings added as component props according to how we understand those settings are most commonly used.

-We are aware that in many cases is useful to change the default value, so we don't need to add the prop over and over when needed.
+I am aware that in many cases is useful to change the default value, so you don't need to add the prop over and over when needed.

 ```js
 import Vue from 'vue'